This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Memory Issues

-• Forgetting variable names or function purposes you wrote
+• Forgetting variable names or the function purposes you wrote

 • Struggling to recall solutions to problems you've solved before